flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 ### Extra functions

 In terms of expandability, this design wasn't as modular as the [NES](nes) or the [SNES](super-nintendo).
-Hence, laters add-ons like the 32x (which included a new chipset that takes over the 68k) had to bypass the VDP (hence the need for the 'Connector Cable').
+Hence, later add-ons like the 32x (which included a new chipset that takes over the 68k) had to bypass the VDP (hence the need for the 'Connector Cable').

 Only one custom chip was produced for cartridges, the **Sega Virtua Processor** [@games-virtua] (a rebranding of the Samsung SSP1601, a 16-bit Digital Signal Processor), which produced polygons subsequently encoded in the form of tiles (so the VDP can read them).
 In any case, only one game shipped with it, as the SVP turned out very expensive to produce.